borkshop/js/jspit/stream.md

 ## Done

+# Week Ending 2020-11-14

+The updated [jspit/DLA](https://jspit.vercel.app/dla.html) demo is the real star of the week, best showcasing most of the features; the [jspit/domgeon](https://jspit.vercel.app/domgeon.html) demo is worth checking out also, especially for actor focus swapping.

+- Did a bit of head-dumping into WIP about what we'd like to get out of a further evolved behavior system
+- Made all `<button data-*>` key/values available through input parsing and move processing
+- Refactored `TileGrid` movement processing to further set the stage for less trivial actions beyond mere movement.
+- Decomposed and extended the input system: all buttons now have associated keys, mouse clicking work better than ever, chording is decoupled, and there's even a nice button activation highlight that tracks key state.
+- Separated FOV from lighting, with added support for ambient lighting, and light sources from any tile
+- Finished out planar isolation, so that light does not interact, e.g. between debugging tiles and the game world
+- Added lighting animation, used when swapping actors in addition to viewport movement animation
+- Completed lighting, now with void-cross-ability when emitted by a self-supported tile
+- Added viewport movement animation, with circular easing, and constantly following the currently focused input actor
+- Added event integration points for "about to move" to give AI a chance, and "view" which should be usable for infinite procgen

+## 2020-11-14

+Decomposed `input.KeyCtl` into:
+- `input.Handlers`: affords easy one-off key handlers, e.g. `Escape` menu toggles
+- `input.KeySynthesizer`: generates synthetic keydown/up events based on clicks
+  of `<button data-key data-keycode>` elements; if such elements have a `--holdable` variable set, then they are toggle buttons, that "hold down" / "pop up" on successive clicks, generating respective keydown/up events
+- `input.KeyChorder` coalesces keydown/up events and dispatches a custom
+  "chordinput" event after the last held key is released

+And added an additional `input.KeyHighlighter` that toggles `.held` classes on `<button data-key data-keycode>` elements in response to matching keydown/up events, which makes for immediately more transparent demo videos.

+All of these pieces are now integrated by DOMgeon, with the only breaking/visible change that `dmg.keys.on.code` is now written `dmg.onKey.byCode`, and that dispatch by ID or action name has been dropped (for now at least).

 TileGrid movement processing is now more general and self-contained: it's now up to the proc to do any sort of spatial math, query, and move; provided a default proc with the prior behavior.
 Collapsed and simplifeid DOMgeon's